 He has particular expertise in respect of the Bermuda excess liability form and has appeared in many arbitrations concerning coverage disputes in addition to advisory work on the Bermuda form.
 David is co-author of The Bermuda Form: Interpretation and Dispute Resolution of Excess Liability Insurance (Oxford University Press, 2012) which was the joint winner of the 2012 BILA Book Prize.

-David advised many of the parties in the Buncefield disaster and is currently involved in a number of coverage disputes against insurers arising from the Deepwater Horizon incident in 2010.
+David is currently involved in a number of coverage disputes under the Bermuda Form, including those arising from the Deepwater Horizon incident in 2010 and the US opioid crisis.
 Also see ‘Arbitration’ above.
 In addition, David has acted on a number of occasions as an ‘expert’ on the Bermuda Form in respect of foreign proceedings and arbitrations.

 - Media, art, entertainment